tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 * Instead...

 **3. Take Control of Your Network:**
-You need to take charge: no one else (certainly not your ISP, nor your router manufacturer) has any incentive to fix it.
+No one else (not your router manufacturer, nor most ISPs) have as strong an incentive to fix it.
 Once you do, the network will stay fixed for all time, and you can adapt to changing practices at your ISP or other vendors.